erjank/teaching/novice.md

 > **Why Not MOOCs**
 >
-> *If you use robots to teach, you teach people to be robots.*
-> – variously attributed
->
 > Massive open online courses (MOOCs) in which students watch videos
 > instead of attending lectures, and then do assignments that are
 > (usually) robo-graded, were a hot topic a few years ago.
 Now that